zetxqx/gateway-api-inference-extension/docs/proposals/1816-inferenceomodelrewrite/README.md

 	// If multiple InferenceModelRewrite resources target the same
 	// InferencePool, the controller will merge them based on precedence.
 	//
-	// **Timestamp Wins:** If two rules from different policies all matches,
+	// **Timestamp Wins:** If two rules from different rewrite all matches,
 	// the rule from the *oldest*
 	// InferenceModelRewrite resource (determined by
 	// metadata.creationTimestamp) will be used.